Newsroom Veranstaltungen Team & Kontakt

 Inclusion

 We aspire to provide participatory learning processes for all “learning capacities” and to minimize existing barriers to access to historical-political education.
 Therefore, the way we shape our content and methods is based on the individual wishes, interests, and prior knowledge of the participants.
-The concept and realization of our programmes is carried out together with people who have recognized learning disabilities and/or disabilities.
-Our explicit aim is to continue to strengthen barrier-free and inclusive mediation in our future offerings.
+Our programs are conceptualized and realized in collaboration with people who have recognized learning disabilities.
+Our aim is to continue to strengthen barrier-free and inclusive mediation in our future offerings.

 Relevance for the Present

-Only when one can reflect on historical knowledge and forge links to the present is it possible to learn from history.
-Questions and processes of negotiation relevant to living together in contemporary society need space, and so does the search for possible answers.
+Only by reflecting on historical knowledge and forging links to the present is it possible to learn from history.
+Questions and processes of negotiation relevant to our coexistence in contemporary society need space, and so does the search for possible answers.
 The Museum of Forced Labor offers a starting point for exploring and addressing these processes, relationships, and trajectories.

 var _paq = window._paq = window._paq || []; /* tracker methods like "setCustomDimension" should be called before "trackPageView" */ _paq.push(['trackPageView']); _paq.push(['enableLinkTracking']); (function() { var u="https://matomo.buchenwald.de/"; _paq.push(['setTrackerUrl', u+'matomo.php']); _paq.push(['setSiteId', '22']); var d=document, g=d.createElement('script'), s=d.getElementsByTagName('script')[0]; g.async=true; g.src=u+'matomo.js'; s.parentNode.insertBefore(g,s); })();